BahaaEldinHassan/Baxter-HRI/README.md

 # Robot Human Interaction

+## Systme Requiements
+To be able to use this project the following must be installed on your local system:

+  - Ubuntu 20.04.06 LTS
+  - Python 3.8.10
+  - ROS Noetic

+There are a must to be able to use this project as there are what the project was developed on & has not been tested on any other version of the listed above.

 ## Computer Vision

 To run the vision modules, we need `Python 3.11+` (with `pip`).
 The other required Python packages are described in `requirements.txt`.
 Before executing any of the modules described in this section, make sure to be using this Python version and have the requirements installed.